-Standard rates and charges
+Interest rates and charges

-After any promotional period, or for transactions that don't have a promotional period, we charge our standard variable interest rates.
+We'll charge our standard variable interest rates.
 These are currently:

 Transaction type Annual interest rate Charges we add to the account with the transaction Purchases.
 18.2% variable 0% for a purchase in sterling.
 Balance transfers.
 18.2% variable 0% balance transfer fee.
 Cash or cash-related payment.
 27.9% variable 3% of the cash or payment (minimum £3).